Spectral transitions in some Rabi models: Abstract

 \section{Abstract}

 We consider the transition from discrete to continuous spectrum which occurs in some quantum Rabi models.
-The subordinacy theory is used to detect and locate the essential spectrum of the intensity-dependent Rabi model, the anisotropic two-photon Rabi model, and the two-photon Rabi-Stark model for the whole range of parameters.
-The absence of a singular spectrum and the absence of eigenvalues in the interior of the essential spectrum are proved for all models considered.
+We present recent developments of the subordinacy theory and their applications to study the spectral properties of the intensity-dependent Rabi model, the anisotropic two-photon Rabi model, and the two-photon Rabi-Stark model for the whole range of parameters.
+Our analysis allows us to detect and locate the continuous spectrum.
+Moreover, we prove the absence of eigenvalues in the interior of the continuous spectrum and the absence of a singular spectrum for all models considered.